 Is Revelation 1:10 talking about Sunday or the Day of the Lord?
 Most Protestant scholars say Sunday is the Lord's Day, but is that what the Bible teaches?

 How to Observe the Sabbath?
 How should you keep the Sabbath?
 This is an old article by Raymond Cole, with updated information for the 21st century.
+There is also an added section with more reasons why Christians should keep the Sabbath.

 The Dramatic Story of Chinese Sabbathkeepers This reformatted Good News article from 1955 discusses Sabbath-keeping in China in the 1800s.